Beef Wellington

 - Brush egg wash over the lattice then place a fresh thyme leaf in each gap.
 Season with sea salt then bake.

-How To Make Beef Wellington – 3 Day Schedule
+Beef Wellington 3 Day Schedule (Step By Step Plan)

 Day 1